Home>Jérôme Doyon

 Biography

-Jérôme Doyon is a Junior Professor at the Centre for International Relations (CERI) at Sciences Po Paris.
-His research focuses on Chinese politics and foreign policy with a specific interest in the inner working of the Party-State apparatus and its exportation beyond Chinese borders, as well as elite politics, political youth organizations, and the management of ethnoreligious minorities.
+Jérôme Doyon is a Junior Professor at the Centre for International Studies (CERI) at Sciences Po.
+His research focuses on Chinese domestic and foreign policy, particularly the internal workings of the Chinese Communist Party and its activities beyond China's borders.

 Current Research